Roharx/GringottsNew/README.md

 running Docker Compose.
 It defines the shared database and RabbitMQ settings used by several services.

+When running commands like `dotnet ef database update` from your host machine instead of inside Docker, adjust the `POSTGRES_CONNECTION` variable to point to `localhost` rather than the Docker service name `postgres`.

 This command builds all services, starts PostgreSQL, RabbitMQ, and the monitoring stack.